 The garden is transported into quite a different league by the series of dotty and delightful follies that the owner has built RHS Garden Finder

-There are now three follies, all very large, very different and completely useless, but they amuse me and will, I hope, make you smile too.
+There are now 3 follies, all very large, very different and completely useless but we hope they will amuse you as you amble through the garden.
 The Stone Tower gushes water through the mouths of its gargoyles.

 The Dome is made of 5000 wine bottles which sparkle like stained glass on a sunny day.

 These two Follies have been included in the book Follies of Europe.
 The book’s flyleaf gushes:

 Built for pleasure ….. these wonderful buildings reflect and celebrate the individuals who created them……..from a contemporary fernery made of wine bottles at Westonbury Water Gardens, to the Villa Padierna’s Teatro in Marbella all are testament to imagination and eccentricity.

 The most recent folly started as a splendid oak tower built by a local specialist.
 It stands among conifers and has stairs to a viewing platform which overlooks the garden.

 The tower has a watery theme, of course, with a broad shaft up the centre displaying the mechanism of the water-powered clock and singing bird.
 The bird song mechanism was made by the organ builder who did the restoration of the singing birds at the Villa d’Este garden outside Rome.